OpeyemiOla/LITA_CAPSTONE_PROJECT-2/README.md

 METHODOLOGY
 Data Collection The dataset for this analysis was provided by LITA_ The Incubator Hub for leaening and training purposes.
 The data was provided in Excel sheet [download Here] (https://canvas.instructure.com/files/273182802/download?download_frd=1)

-The excel sheet was used for calculation and creating pivot tables to summarize the total sales by product, region, and month The excel sheet was for easy importing of files into: SQL to write various queries Power BI to create dashboards using various charts (Donut Chart, piechart and clustered Column Chart)
+- The excel sheet was used for calculation and creating pivot tables to summarize the average subscription duration and identify the most popular subscription types.
+- The excel sheet was for easy importing of files into: SQL to write various queries
+- Power BI to create dashboards using various charts (Donut Chart, piechart and clustered Column Chart)

 DATA ANALYSIS
-Calculation in Excel Generating Total Sales =SUM(H2:H50259) Capture total sales as revenue
+Calculation in Excel Generating Total Sales =SUM(H2:H33788) Capture total sales as revenue

-calculating average total sales =AVERAGE(H2:H9922) Capture sales data average by product
+calculating average total sales =AVERAGE(H2:H33788) Capture sales data average by subscription

 Excel Chart
 image